satyam-bhadoria/big-num/Bignum.md

 ### isOneish()

-Return if Decimal is 1 or not after removing decimal point and positive or negative doesnot matter
+Return if Bignum is 1 or not after removing decimal point and positive or negative doesnot matter

 #### Signature